Horror Movies and Rape Fantasies

 Rape fantasies are common, but intuitively make no sense.
 How can anyone get pleasure out of imagining a degrading assault on oneself?
 Most fantasies depicting something bad happening to the fantasizer are no more pleasant to imagine than to experience in reality.
 If I imagine getting in a car accident, it's an unpleasant fantasy.
 If I imagine getting cancer, it's unpleasant.
 If I imagine getting mugged at gunpoint, it's certainly not arousing.
 But if I imagine getting raped (whether by a man or woman, given my flexible orientation), that can be a pleasant fantasy, even in the knowledge that it would be repugnant -- or emotionally traumatizing -- if it actually happened as imagined.
 Why is this the case?

 Joseph Critelli and Jenny Bivona have outlined eight different theories which attempt to explain heterosexual female rape fantasies -- that is, women who daydream, masturbate, or have sex with a partner while fantasizing being raped by a man.
 The gender/orientation bias is limiting, though some of these findings would seem to translate into other combinations (men fantasizing being raped by men, women by women, men by women) easily enough.
-As many as 20 studies conducted over the last 30 years show that between 31-57% of women enjoy rape fantasies, so again the phenomenon is a common one.
+As many as 20 studies conducted over the last 30 years show that between 31-57% of women enjoy rape fantasies (between 9-17% say rape is their favorite fantasy), so again the phenomenon is a common one.

 Before considering the theories, it's worth noting two kinds of rape fantasies distinguished by specialists: erotic and aversive.
 Erotic fantasies involve an attractive and aggressive male whom the woman resists, but he overpowers and rapes her with minimal violence.
 Aversive fantasies involve a male who is usually older and unattractive, and who uses coercive and painful violence to terrify the woman -- typically throwing her to the ground and ripping off her clothes while she fights desperately and futilely to prevent the rape.
-There is often overlap between erotic and aversive fantasies, and so we shouldn't distinguish too sharply between them.
+There is often overlap between aversive and erotic fantasies (9% of reported rape fantasies are aversive, 45% are erotic, and 46% are on a continuum somewhere between aversive-erotic).
 One might question making the distinction at all, since rape is rape, and real-life victims of "erotic" rapes are just as easily left traumatized as those of "aversive" rapes.
 But the distinction can be useful depending on which theory is being advocated to account for fantasies.

 Here are the eight theories considered by Critelli and Bivona (see pp 6-14 of the article), plus another which they omit.
 I list them roughly in ascending order of explanatory power (worst first, best last), not necessarily shared by the authors of the article, and the numerical ratings on a scale of 0-5 are entirely my own.

 (1) Masochism.
 Rape fantasies are an expression of a woman's innate desire for suffering and pain.
 The weakest theory on this list, (unless one is honestly prepared to claim that 31-57% of women are masochists), relying on dated psychoanalysis which assumes that rape fantasies are pathological.
 At best the theory accounts for fantasies of true masochists, who are few and far between.
-Explanatory power: 1/5.Again, the "explanatory power" ratings are my own, based on my limited understanding of the evidence.
-But the first two theories are clearly the weakest, not only for lacking serious evidence, but for assuming rape fantasies are pathological.
-The middle theories account for some fantasies but not enough, I think, to serve as a general rule.
-The last three seem to have the best explanatory power (as Critelli and Bivona suggest in the article), and are compatible with each other.
-Theories (7) and (8) address biological desire, explaining how women can be inclined to surrender and become angrily aroused.
+Explanatory power: 1/5.Again, the explanatory power ratings are my own, based on my limited understanding of the evidence.
+But the first three theories should be discarded for lacking evidence, and for assuming rape fantasies are pathological based on false correlations -- that women are psychologically masochistic, socially conditioned to be abused, or sexually repressed.
+The fourth theory is largely correct, but doesn't explain rape fantasies.
+The fifth and sixth theories account for some fantasies but not enough, I think, to serve as a general rule.
+The seventh makes sense but as an evolutionary theory is hard to test.
+The last two seem to have the best explanatory power, and are compatible with each other.
+Like the seventh, the eighth addresses biological desire, explaining how women can be inclined to surrender and become angrily aroused.
 But as William Saletan notes, in real-life that's the body saying one thing while the brain is saying quite another.
 What happens in a fantasy that makes the brain agree with the body?
-Theory (9) addresses that psychological desire: the need to reinvent ourselves in escapist narratives.
-Saletan prefers theory (3), but desirability doesn't seem to require a rape scenario as much as adversary transformation.
+The ninth theory addresses that psychological desire: the need to reinvent ourselves in escapist narratives.
+Saletan prefers the fifth theory, but desirability doesn't seem to require a rape scenario as much as adversary transformation.

 (2) Male Rape Culture.
 Rape fantasies are a manifestation of male-dominated culture.
-Another weak theory, though with possibly more validity in honor-shame cultures.
+Another weak theory, though with possibly some validity in honor-shame cultures.
 The idea is that women are conditioned by society to believe (or find attractive the idea) that they are unable to resist the advances of an aggressive male and should display vulnerability.
 Promoted in the '70s by feminist Susan Brownmiller (see halfway down this post), who believes that rape fantasies are pathological.
 The glaring problem with it is that it ignores many strong-willed feminists who have rape fantasies (not to mention men who have fantasies of being raped by either men or women).
 Gender roles have changed dramatically since the '70s, but rape fantasies remain consistent.
 Explanatory power: 1/5.
-(Though again, it may have more explanatory power in shame-based cultures.)

-(4) Blame Avoidance.
+(3) Blame Avoidance.
 Rape fantasies allow women to avoid blame or responsibility for expressing their sexuality.
 The most frequently cited theory.
 It states that women who are raised in sexually repressive environments and feel guilty about sex are prone to fantasize being taken against their will, thus absolving them of blame.
-There are admittedly some studies which suggest a correlation between repression and rape fantasies, but other studies suggest no such correlation at all.
-Also, the theory has an Achilles' heel: most women who have rape fantasies have just as many consensual fantasies, reducing the likelihood that they're trying to "avoid blame" for expressing sexuality.
-Explanatory power: 2/5.
+Not only does the empirical data show no correlation between repression and rape fantasies, the theory has an Achilles' heel: most women who have rape fantasies have just as many consensual fantasies, reducing the likelihood that they're trying to "avoid blame" for expressing sexuality.
+This theory may have wide intuitive appeal, and is a politically correct way of explaining a controversial phenomenon, but like the above two needs to be removed from the literature as an explanation for rape fantasies.
+Explanatory power: 1/5.

-(5) Openness.
+(4) Openness.
 Rape fantasies are part of a woman's generally open and accepting attitude toward sex.
 The opposite of blame avoidance: instead of being driven by repressed sexuality, other women are driven by libertinism.
-While this is obviously correct, it's descriptive rather than explanatory, and thus not really a theory.
+This one is as correct as blame avoidance is wrong: it's true that women who engage in multiple sex partners, and/or seek out a variety of sex acts, and/or are bisexual, are more likely to have rape fantasies than other women.
+But this is descriptive and predictive rather than explanatory.
 It leaves unanswered the important question: however libertine a woman is, why choose a particular fantasy (rape) that would be repugnant if it happened in real life?
-Explanatory power: 0/5.
+Explanatory power: 0/5; descriptive power: 4/5.

 (6) Reaction to Trauma.
 Rape fantasies are a way of gaining control over a real-life traumatic experience.
 This one isn't on Critelli & Bivona's list of eight, but Matthew Huston adds it.
 Since many masturbatory fantasies are attempts to transform early difficult experiences into pleasure, women who have been raped may attempt to master their trauma by taming the experience.
 This theory is based on the largest survey of sexual fantasies ever conducted, but also on more general observations about "early difficult experiences", rape being one possibility.
 Explanatory power: 2/5.